Los Angeles DMV Hearing Attorneys

-The documents that you can request in the discovery are the same documents that the administrative hearing officer will be using in your case.
-If you choose to have a DUI attorney present, then they will be given an opportunity to contest the evidence in the hopes of getting your driver's license suspension withdrawn.
+The documents you can request in the discovery are the same documents that the administrative hearing officer will be using in your case.
+If you have an attorney present, they will be given an opportunity to contest the evidence in the hopes of getting your suspension withdrawn.

 Issues Addressed at the DMV Hearing

 Listed below are potential points of argument at the DMV hearing:

 - Was there "reasonable suspicion" for the law enforcement official to pull you over?
 Many people are pulled over under suspicion of drunk driving for "weaving" even if within the confines of a single lane.
 Per California case law, weaving can be a legitimate reason to pull a person over, but only if it was prominent and occurred for a substantial distance.